DusanMadar/TorIpChanger/README.md

 Changing Tor' IP may not be instantaneous (especially when combined with a high `reuse_threshold`) and hence your client should use a reasonable timeout (e.g. at least 60s).

-`toripchanger_server` takes all arguments required to initialize `TorIpChanger` plus `--server-host` and `-server-port`, for more details see the usage below.
+`toripchanger_server` takes all arguments required to initialize `TorIpChanger` plus `--server-host` and `--server-port`, for more details see the usage below.

 ```
 usage: toripchanger_server [-h] [--server-host SERVER_HOST]